Tailwind

 tailwind.config

 If a tailwind.config file is present, it will be imported and used to overwrite the default configuration.
 All of the following file extensions will work by default: .js, .cjs, .mjs, and .ts.
-When not using the .cjs file extension, you need to use ESM syntax (see #549).
+You can configure the path with the configPath option.

 import colors from 'tailwindcss/colors'